In 'Hazardous' Delhi air, Mushtaq Ali T20's knock-out rounds start tomorrow | Sports-Games

 - India

-Sixty-six premier domestic cricketers will battle it out in toxic Delhi air which has been the cause for health hazards as the Syed Mushtaq Ali National T20 Championship's pre-quarter-final starts in the national capital on Monday.
+Sixty six premier domestic cricketers will battle it out in toxic Delhi air which has been the cause for health hazards as the Syed Mushtaq Ali National T20 Championship's pre-quarter-final starts in national capital on Monday.

-As of Monday, the highest Air Quality Index (AQI) level in Delhi was 349, which is 'Harzardous' and was recorded in the Shahdara area.
+As on Monday, the highest Air Quality Index (AQI) level in Delhi was 349, which is 'Harzardous' and was recorded in Shahdara area.

-The place where two of the pre-quarter-finals will be played is Feroz Shah Kotla, which is located in Central Delhi, where the condition is slightly better with a peak AQI of 249, which is deemed ''Unhealthy''.
+The place where two of the pre quarter-finals will be played is Feroz Shah Kotla, which is located in Central Delhi, where the condition is slightly better with peak AQI of 249, which is deemed ''Unhealthy''.

 Kotla will host one match in the morning and the other in the afternoon.